Need semi-truck insurance for your company? Let our trucking industry professionals help.

 Numerous reports have indicated that theft has become a growing problem across the nation.
 With the help of technology, cargo heists are becoming more professional.
 As a result, trucking companies are losing hundreds of thousands of dollars.

 Here at InsuranceHub Leavitt Agency, our semi-truck insurance is meant to provide your trucking business with the support it needs.
-With our team of trained experts, we aim to mitigate the everyday risks that exist in the trucking industry.
+With our team of trained agents, we aim to mitigate the everyday risks that exist in the trucking industry.

 What’s considered a semi-truck?